 A major issue for the street homeless is de-generating health and a higher mortality risk.
-Crisis' Homelessness Kills report (2012) states that: "Homeless people are more likely to die young, with an average age of death of 47 years old and even lower for homeless women at 43, compared to 77 for the general population, 74 for men and 80 for women."12.
+Crisis' Homelessness Kills report (2012) states that: "Homeless people are more likely to die young, with an average age of death of 47 years old and even lower for homeless women at 43, compared to 77 for the general population, 74 for men and 80 for women."
 The young and homeless, whether exsquatters or evicted tenants, are facing destitution and a shorter future.
-"In London in 2015, there were 194 deaths of rough sleepers, but the true figure is almost certainly higher", according to Jon from Streets Kitchen, a homeless action group based in North London; "Other English cities, such as Birmingham, Manchester, and Brighton, are facing similar homeless crisis' and the situation is serious."
+"In London in 2015, 194 rough sleepers died on the streets, but the true figure is almost certainly higher", states Jon from Streets Kitchen, a homeless action group based in North London; "Other English cities, such as Birmingham, Manchester, and Brighton, are facing similar homeless crisis' and the situation is serious."